 This is a summary of the varieties I grow in zone 5, and how they fared for me over the years.
 I’ve arranged the summary according to color profiles, as I have found the flavor to be more similar within a particular color of heirloom tomato than across different colors (this is a generalization and there are exceptions).

-My focus is on flavor, but I do address yield, earliness, disease resistance, etc. to the extent that I can in a summary blog post.
-For a more complete summary of growing attributes, see Heirloom Tomato Summary Charts.
-For my favorite catalogs for ordering heirloom tomato seeds, see Top 5 Seed Catalogs for Heirloom Tomatoes post.
+My focus is on unique characteristics of the best heirloom tomatoes, focusing on flavor.
+I do however, address yield, earliness, disease resistance, etc. to the extent that I can in a summary blog post.

 In general, the orange heirloom tomatoes tend to be sweet (much sweeter than yellow low-acid tomatoes).
 They often have a slight tropical, spicy flavor.
 This sweet, fruity flavor is why Sun Gold cherry tomatoes are so popular.
-This photo shows my favorite orange tomatoes from largest to smallest:
+This photo shows my favorite orange tomatoes and yellow heirloom tomato varieties:

 Persimmon Orange – I have always grown Persimmon, primarily because I have a taste memory of a Persimmon grown in 1999 as the best tomato I had ever tasted.
 It has never lived up to that intense flavor in subsequent years, but it is always reliably good.
 Attributes include: large, relatively late season, meaty, sweet to very sweet, disease resistant, good yields for a large tomato.
 Always a staple orange tomato for me.